nandasafiqalfiansyah/Chatify/README.md

 # Chatify - A Real-time Chat Application

-Chatify is a real-time chat application that enables users to communicate with each other instantly.
-It provides a simple and intuitive interface for sending and receiving messages in real-time.
+Chatify is a real-time chat application It provides a simple and intuitive interface for sending and receiving messages in real-time.

 ## Features

 - Real-time messaging: Engage in live conversations with other users.
-- User-friendly interface: Clean and intuitive design for easy navigation.
-- Secure communication: Encrypted messages to ensure privacy.
-- User profiles: Create and customize your profile.
-- Online status: Know when users are online or offline.
-- Message notifications: Get notified when you receive new messages.
-- Emojis and stickers: Enhance your conversations with fun visuals.
-- Search functionality: Find specific messages or users.
-- Group chats: Create and participate in group conversations.
-- Multimedia support: Share images, videos, and files.
-- Responsive design: Access the application from any device.

 ## License